10 of the world's best fresh markets

 8. Lancaster Central Market: Lancaster, Pennsylvania, United States

-The United States' oldest, continuously operated farmer's market stands in the heart of Amish country in Lancaster, Pennsylvania.
+Lancaster Central Market is the United States' oldest continuously operated farmer's market and stands in the heart of Amish country in Lancaster, Pennsylvania.

 The historic market has been in operation since the 1730s, and was granted permanent status by King George II in 1742.
 It remains popular today, and tourists flock here to purchase hand-crafted products and foods made by the local Amish community.

-Note: Editor's note: This article was previously published in 2013.
-It was updated and republished in 2017.